Skip to content

 devx vm init

-This creates a Fedora CoreOS VM via Podman Machine with Cloudflare Tunnel and Tailscale pre-configured.
+This creates a Fedora CoreOS VM via your chosen provider with Cloudflare Tunnel and Tailscale pre-configured.
 The process takes about 2-3 minutes on the first run.

 2. Verify everything is running